Who is Darian Atkinson?

 McKeithen was standing near his police-issued SUV after he had gotten a flat tire and returned to the station.

-Four men have been arrested on accessory charges, including Andre Sullivan, 18, who was picked late Thursday night were in court Friday morning.
+Four men have been arrested on accessory charges, including Andre Sullivan, 18, who was picked up late Thursday night.

 Kovach, Brice and Sullivan are accused of giving Darian Atkinson a change of clothes so he could disguise himself to avoid capture.

 In addition, Atkinson’s brother, Davian Atkinson, is accused of giving his younger brother a ride after the killing and allowing him to use a cellphone.

 A GoFundMe account had been set up by supporters of Darian Atkinson and his brother to help pay for the costs to hire their own attorneys, but GoFundme shut down the account.

 If convicted of capital murder, Darian Atkinson could face a death sentence.

 The accessory charges carries a maximum sentence of 20 years in prison.